live or lead a dog’s life

 - to lead a drab or boring life

-This Idiomatic expression was first recorded in a 16th-century manuscript and alludes to the miserable subservient existence of dogs during this era.
-By the 1660s there was a proverb: “It’s a dog’s life, hunger and ease.”
+This Idiomatic expression was first recorded in a 16th-century manuscript and alluded to the miserable subservient existence of dogs during this era.
+By the 1660s, there was a proverb: “It’s a dog’s life, hunger and ease.”